lendup/snowflake/README.md

 This will put a static version of the site in `out/`.

+## Running with Cubicle Backend:

+Run `yarn dev` to host static files on localhost:3000.
+Then run Cubicle on localhost:8080.
+For expedited development, 1. we hardcoded snowflake to make requests to localhost:8080, and 2. we made a change to Cubicle to accept requests from any origin.
+This is hacky and we should fix this issue.

 ## Future work

 * Load initial data from a file, to improve flexibility.
 * Add restricted job title selection and validation.
+* Consider moving this tool to Cubicle completely - see the `Running with Cubicle Backend` section.